 It’s hard unpacking their belongings out of a trash bag and trying to hold back the tears.

-It’s hard to not scoop them up and try to save them from this world that is treating them unfairly.
+It’s hard not to scoop them up and try to save them from this world that is mistreating them.

 It’s hard finding the balance between loving them like crazy but not “spoiling them rotten.”

 It’s hard to pray for their parents and not hate them when you read the allegations on court documents.

 It’s hard scheduling and completing the mandatory doctor, dental, and vision appointments within the first 30 days of placement.

 It’s hard hearing a child tell you horrific stories they should never know, let alone have experienced.